$16 for one year or $28 for two years.

 Sign up for News Deadline Reminders (for non-subscribers & subscribers):

 There's no charge.
 The reminders allow you to submit your art news on time for each publication (you do not have to be a paying subscriber to have your news published) and you get free BC-wide coverage for your Call or Art Show!
 This option is available to art groups and individual artists, even those who aren't paying subscribers to this publication.
-By signing up for these News Deadline Reminders, you will also receive one complimentary issue each year if you are not a subscriber to The Artist's Journal.
 Sign up here for the reminders (remember, this is JUST for the reminders, NOT for subscribing to receive all four issues each year!).
 You can cancel the Reminders anytime and your contact information is never shared or sold.

 Don't forget the ongoing referral offer!